 Make a table of four columns.
-In first column we have to write group i.e. the number of ‘1’s present in given minterms.
-For example first group having zero times ‘1’s i.e. there is no ‘1’ in that row (see column of variables), where as in second group that is group having one time ‘1’, there are two possible cases first is 1=0001 and second is 8=1000 in both cases ‘1’ is present only one time.
+In the first column, we have to write a group i.e. the number of ‘1’s present in given minterms.
+For example first group having zero times ‘1’s i.e. there is no ‘1’ in that row (see column of variables), whereas in the second group that is group having one time ‘1’, there are two possible cases first is 1=0001 and second is 8=1000 in both cases ‘1’ is present only one time.
 Just follow it for all the given minterms.
-We will discuss remark column in second table.
+We will discuss the remark column in the second table.

-The same procedure is repeated here in third table.
-In this table there will be two ‘-’s.
-Fill the remark column of second table when you select minterms for next table.
+The same procedure is repeated here in the third table.
+In this table, there will be two ‘-’s.
+Fill the remark column of the second table when you select minterms for next table.